Assistance programs in Las Vegas and Clark County.

 Boulder City Nevada has a program that may be able to provides emergency rent, free food, utility bill and medical assistance.
 Dial 702-293-0332.

 Goodwill Industries of Southern Nevada and the Career Connections program can provide mortgage, rental and utility assistance to the low income based on EFSP guidelines.
-1280 W. Cheyenne Ave., North Las Vegas, NV 89030, dial (702) 214-2025
+They focus on self-sufficiency, including employment, job training and similar services.
+They help with free car giveaway programs or fix cars, based on donations.
+Address is 3700 S Maryland Pkwy, Las Vegas, NV 89169.
+Call (702) 214-2026.

 City of Henderson Nevada provides utility bill assistance for people medically fragile, over the age of 62, or who are a Reserve or National Guard member.
 (702) 267-4150

 State of Nevada - Department of Health and Human Services and in particular the Division of Welfare & Supportive Services runs the Energy Assistance Program in Clark County.
 It focuses on providing help with summer cooling bills and overall energy costs.
 The funds are limited and are usually exhausted each year.
 The amount paid out is based on your household income.
-702-486-1404
+Call (775) 684-4000.

 HopeLink - Formerly Henderson Allied Community Advocates (HACA) - Las Vegas South - Can provide rent and utility assistance to those in need, who meet criteria, at most once per 12 months.
 They help prevent evictions, arrange supportive housing, and other assistance.
 178 W. Westminster Way, Henderson, NV 89015, phone 702-566-0576.
 Read HopeLink of Southern Nevada programs.

 Clark County Aging and Disability Services Office offers assistance and information for seniors.
 The programs are wide ranging and help thousands of residents per year.
 Some examples include medication from Senior Rx, part time jobs as part of Senior Community Service Employment Program, transportation, meals, and legal aid.
-The non-profit is based at 1860 E. Sahara Avenue, Las Vegas, NV 89104.
+The non-profit is based at 3320 W Sahara Ave, Las Vegas, NV 89102.
 Call (702) 486-3545, or read Nevada Agency Aging programs.

 Henderson Senior Center - Seniors over the age of 62, Reserve or National Guard members, or those who are fragile can get assistance with utilities.
 27 E. Texas Ave., Henderson, NV 89015.
 Dial (702) 267-4150

 Assistance with summer heat - People of all incomes and backgrounds can escape to so called cooling centers and shelters.
 This will allow individuals and families to get out of the hot weather, receive items like free fans, and more.
 In addition, Clark County Nevada residents who are considered most at risk (such as the elderly and families with children) may qualify for special summer cooling bill assistance programs.
-Click here.
+Click here Las Vegas cooling stations.

 Government funded homeless assistance - Whether is is help to stop an eviction or foreclosure, or assistance in moving into a new apartment, support is offered.
 In general, the applicant needs a source of income to pay future rental costs before any resources are administered.